grafana/k6-learn/Modules/Adding test data.md

 ## Array

-The simplest way to add test data is by using an array.
+The simplest way to add test data is with an array.
 In [Dynamic correlation in k6](Dynamic%20correlation%20in%20k6.md), you defined an array like this:

 ```js
 let usernameArr = ['admin', 'test_user'];
 let passwordArr = ['123', '1234'];
 ```

-After the arrays are defined, you can generate a random number to randomly pick a value from the array:
+After defining arrays, you can generate a random number to randomly pick a value from the array:

 ```js
 // Get random username and password from array